bitdog-io/bitdog-hub/README.md

 # Overview
-Bitdog Hub is a simple to use home automation hub for Node.js that allows IoT hobbyists and inventors to control and monitor devices.
-Please visit our websites, [Bitdog Website](https://bitdog.io) and [Bitdog Cookbook](https://cookbook.bitdog.io)
+Bitdog Hub is a free home automation system for Node.js and Raspberry Pi.
+It enables the control of Z-Wave devices and local GPIO.
+To download the free mobile app or read more please visit our websites, [Bitdog Website](https://bitdog.io) and [Bitdog Cookbook](https://cookbook.bitdog.io)

 # Installation
 Although you can install bitdog-hub using NPM, we suggest following these [instructions](https://cookbook.bitdog.io/2015/08/17/register-node/)